fast-codi/CoDi/README.md

 [\[Paper\]](https://arxiv.org/abs/2310.01407) [\[Project Page\]](https://fast-codi.github.io)

 *Disclaimer: This is not an official Google product.
-This repository contains the **unofficial** implementation.
-Please refer to the **official** implementaion at https://github.com/google-research/google-research/tree/master/CoDi.*
+This repository contains an unofficial implementation.
+Please refer to the official implementation at https://github.com/google-research/google-research/tree/master/CoDi.*

-*Disclaimer: We are making our best to use public avaiable data to match the performance that uses private data reported in the paper.*
+*Disclaimer: All models in this repository were trained using publicly available data.*

 ## Introduction